-If you have a HSA when you sign up for Medicare, you can't contribute to your HSA once your Medicare coverage begins.
+If you have an HSA when you sign up for Medicare, you can't contribute to your HSA once your Medicare coverage begins.
 If you contribute to your HSA after your Medicare coverage starts, you may have to pay a tax penalty.
-If you'd like to continue contributing to your HSA, you shouldn't apply for Medicare, Social Security, or RRB benefits.
+If you'd like to continue your contribution to your HSA, you shouldn't apply for Medicare, Social Security, or RRB benefits.

-Premium-free Part A coverage begins six months before the date you apply for Medicare (or Social Security/RRB benefits), but no earlier than the first month you were eligible for Medicare.
+Premium-free Part A coverage begins 6 months before the date you apply for Medicare (or Social Security/RRB benefits), but no earlier than the first month you were eligible for Medicare.

-NOTE: To avoid a tax penalty, you should stop contributing to your HSA at least six months before you apply for Medicare.
+NOTE: To avoid a tax penalty, you should stop your contribution to HSA at least 6 months before you apply for Medicare.